colbyle25/website/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-The OYFA Website will always be an open source project in line with its shared use amongst all Oyfans and peer student organizations.
+The OYFA Website will always be an open-source project in line with its shared use amongst all Oyfans and peer student organizations.
-The Webmasters **greatly welcome** any admissible contributions which improve the user experience for all visitors and benefactors of the website.
+The Webmasters **greatly welcome** any admissible contributions that improve the user experience for all visitors and benefactors of the website.

 Please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".